STAT8310 - Bayesian Data Analysis

 Instructor

-Chi-Kuang Yeh, I am an Assistant Professor in the Department of Mathematics and Statistics, Georgia State University.
+Chi-Kuang Yeh, Assistant Professor in the Department of Mathematics and Statistics, Georgia State University.

 Office Hour